 Various factors play a role in the formation of kidney stones in a susceptible individual.
-These factors are diet, water intake, urinary output, climate, occupation, and heredity, radical and family background.
+These factors are diet, water intake, urinary output, climate, occupation, heredity, radical, and family background.

-- Diet – Ingestion of excessive amount of calcium, oxalates, purines (uric acid), phosphates and other elements often results in excessive excretion of these components in the urine.
-The stone formation can be precipitated by a high intake of calcium in the form of milk, ice creams, cheese, chocolates, cocoa, calcium-containing drugs or vitamin D.
+- Diet – Ingestion of excessive amounts of calcium, oxalates, purines (uric acid), phosphates, and other elements often results in excessive excretion of these components in the urine.
+The stone formation can be precipitated by a high intake of calcium in the form of milk, ice creams, cheese, chocolates, cocoa, calcium-containing drugs, or vitamin D.